radikh/kvatyr/README.md

 #### Prerequisites

 - Browser installed on the target machine
+- Both source and target machines are in the same local network, Wi-Fi etc.
 - Not being afraid of terminal
 - Optionally a lot of anger on the fact that there is not easy way to send files directly to Mac iOS machines :japanese_goblin: